Prevent it. Spot it. Treat it – beat it.

 - Sepsis is the primary cause of death from infection

-- Sepsis is the most expensive pathology treated in hospitals
+- Sepsis is the most expensive condition treated in hospitals

 - Sepsis kills ten times more than heart attack